Holiday Pet Safety

 Hey kids, there are lots of fun things going on during the holidays.
 Your house may have decorations, plants, and foods that usually aren't around the rest of the year.
 Some of these holiday items can be dangerous for your pets and you can help protect them.

 Everyone likes to see lights twinkling on a Christmas tree, but light cords and extension cords can be dangerous if a cat or dog decides to chew on them.
-Remember to keep cords tucked away, so pets will leave them alone.
+Keep cords tucked away, so pets will leave them alone.

 Tinsel and Ribbons